eProsima/Fast-DDS-docs/docs/advanced.rst

 As a user, you can implement your own quality of service (QoS) restrictions in your application. *eProsima Fast RTPS* comes bundled with a set of examples of how to implement common client-wise QoS settings:

-* Deadline: Rise an alarm when the frequency of message arrival for a topic falls below a certain threshold.
 * Ownership Strength: When multiple data sources come online, filter duplicates by focusing on the higher priority sources.
 * Filtering: Filter incoming messages based on content, time, or both.